belvedere-trading/vigilance/README.md

 Once the above have been defined, the entire quality suite can be assembled by defining a subclass of [AbstractPlugin](https://belvedere-trading.github.io/vigilance/classvigilance_1_1plugin_1_1_abstract_plugin.html).
 This subclass can then be made available to Vigilance's plugin system once the code is installed into the same Python environment as Vigilance itself.

 The source of [the Cobertura plugin](https://github.com/belvedere-trading/vigilance/blob/master/vigilance/default_suites/cobertura.py) is a good place to start for an example of how to write a plugin of your own.

+### Tooling

+Vigilance contains a set of tools that make writing plugins a bit easier for users of the tool.
+These tools can be found in the [vigilance.plugin.tooling](https://belvedere-trading.github.io/vigilance/tooling_8py.html) module.

+Currently, the tools available are a set of [ConfigurationStanza]() implementations that could be useful to many different types of plugins.
+The implementations can be broken down into two groups:

+1. The global stanza
+2. The filter stanzas

+The global stanza (called [BaseStanza]() in the code) is meant to define the global quality metrics that should be applied to the codebase.
+This is the stanza that parses the "global" configuration key in the example configuration files above.
+The stanza accepts any constraint labels defined by the plugin's quality suite as keys and uses their corresponding values as the constraints.
+The filter stanzas share the same parsing functionality as the global stanza (actually, they derive from BaseStanza).

+The key to the useful behavior between the filter/global stanzas lies in how the Vigilance enforcer decides which constraints should be applied to any given quality item.
+For each item, if any filter exists for a single constraint, only the filtered constraint will be applied.
+This makes it easy to configure many different permutations of quality metrics by defining multiple filters that override only one or two constraints applied to a subset of the codebase.

 ### API documentation